tapanih/pathfinding-algorithm-comparison/documentation/implementation.md

 ## Implementation

+The program is divided into 6 packages

+* `pfvisualizer.algorithms` contains the pathfinding algorithms and the interface that they share
+* `pfvisualizer.benchmark` contains classes that define scenarios, how to run scenarios  and what are included in the benchmark results
+* `pfvisualizer.data` contains the data structures of which there are only the binary heap and its interface
+* `pfvisualizer.io` contains the map and scenario parsers and an interface for printing results to the user
+* `pfvisualizer.ui` contains the main class and UI components
+* `pfvisualizer.util` contains utility classes

-The program is a JavaFX application that visualizes pathfinding algorithms and can be used to run benchmarks on them.
+The program is a JavaFX application that visualizes path-finding algorithms and can be used to run benchmarks on them.
 Inside the application, users can open map and scenario files in Moving AI Labs file format.
 Opened maps are drawn on the screen and users can click twice to place start and end points.
 After setting the points, the program visualizes the selected path-finding algorithm by showing the path, visited and unvisited nodes.